Incremental Static Regeneration: a Great Way to Reduce Websites’ Build Time, Costs & Workload

 From this article, you will learn:

-- What the differences between the classic approaches to static generation – SSG and SSR – are
+What are the differences between the classic approaches to static generation – SSG and SSR – are

-- How incremental static regeneration works and why it’s being used
+What is incremental static regeneration, how it works and why it’s being used

 Static site generation